Section 8 notice

-A Section 8 notice, also known as the Section 8 notice to quit or Form 3.
-It is a prerequisite if the landlord of an assured tenancy or assured shorthold tenancy wishes to obtain possession order from the court, thereby ending the tenancy, for a reason based on a circumstance entitling the landlord to possession under the grounds pleaded.
-It is used in England and Wales and is part of the Housing Act 1988. as amended by the Housing Act 1996.
+In England and Wales, a Section 8 notice, also known as a Section 8 notice to quit or Form 3, is a notice required to be given in England and Wales by the landlord to the tenant of an assured tenancy or assured shorthold tenancy who wishes to obtain a possession order from the court, thereby ending the tenancy, for a reason based on a circumstance entitling the landlord to possession under the grounds pleaded.
+"Section 8" refers to that section of the Housing Act 1988, as amended by the Housing Act 1996.

 Overview

 An assured shorthold tenancy may also be ended by the execution of a possession order based on a Section 21 notice.
 The differences between the Section 8 and Section 21 procedures are: